huangc11/Springboard/proj_15_data_pipeline/readme.md

 #### Step 3: Create database and table in mysql database

- 1) At dos prompt,  run mysql shell to connect to mysql server using following command (assume you have set up a credential,  'dbuser1' as username and a password):
+ 1) At dos prompt,  launch mysql shell to connect to mysql server using following command (assume you have set up a credential,  'dbuser1' as username and a password):

      mysql -u dbuser1 -p